Technology Blockers That Harm Your Web Site Ranking

 Affiliate Links

-Some search engines are beginning to ban sites with Affiliate links and no original content, because it provides duplicate content and they are trying to reduce spam.
+Some search engines are beginning to ignore sites with Affiliate links with no original content, because it produces too much duplicate content and they are trying to reduce spam.

 Important information in Java Applets should also be provided on the text of the page because some of the older browsers can't read it.
-For instance, there is a Java Applet that gives a rippling effect on a picture of swimming fish of the Jerry's Koi Pond page.
-We have also provided a picture of the swimming fish for those viewers who are using the older browsers.
 Also, if people have PopUps turned off in their browser they won't be able to view Java Applets either.

 Images

 Important information, such as titles of articles or your major keywords, should not be put into images unless it is also included in the text because search engines can't read images.
-This is why, although I have the title of my site in a logo I also repeat it in the text of the page in several places.
-This may seem redundant or repetitive to the normal reader but we're dealing with text only search engines here--not just people.
+This may seem redundant or repetitive to the normal reader but we're dealing with search engines here--not people.
+Large images that haven't been optimized properly can slow down a web page speed and with page speed being a new ranking factor this is more important than ever.

 Text-only Browsers or Text-to-voice Converters